-Australia offers investors and exporters a strong comparative advantage in the production of agricultural products, as a result of its size, geography, technology and skilled workforce.
+Australia offers investors and exporters a strong comparative advantage in the production of agricultural goods, due to its size, geography, technology and skilled workforce.

-Leading agriculture and food companies choose NSW because it offers favourable growing conditions, a well-regulated production environment, and easy access to Australia's eastern seaboard and attractive export markets.
+Leading agriculture and food companies choose New South Wales because it offers a range of conditions ideal for growing and producing food.
+The climate is favourable for growing crops.
+The production environment is well regulated with stringent quarantine policies, environmental controls and sound management practices.
+The state also provides easy access to Australia’s eastern seaboard and attractive export markets.

-There is huge domestic and international demand for NSW's agriculture and food products.
-Locally, food retailing is the biggest driver of growth in NSW's retail industry.
-In 2015-16, annual food retail turnover (including supermarkets, grocery stores, liquor stores, cafes, restaurants, and takeaway food services) was valued at more than $51 billion.
+Locally, food retailing is the biggest driver of growth in the NSW retail sector.
+In 2016–17, annual food retail turnover (including supermarkets, grocery stores, liquor stores, cafes, restaurants and takeaway food services) was valued at more than A$51 billion.

 Investors choose NSW to position for growth

-Smart investors are investing in NSW's agriculture and food industry – positioning themselves to take advantage of increasing demand in emerging markets, particularly in Asia.
+Smart investors are strongly supporting NSW’s agriculture and food manufacturing industry – positioning themselves to take advantage of increasing consumer and exporter demand in emerging markets.

-The numbers speak for themselves – at the national level, the sector directly contributed about A$53.2 billion in industry value added in 2014-15:
+At the national level, the sector directly contributed about A$53.2 billion in industry value added in 2016–17, including:

-- A$26.3 billion from food, beverage and tobacco product processing, and indirectly contributing,
+- A$26.3 billion from food, beverage and tobacco product processing, which indirectly contributed:

 - A$29.8 billion in food and beverage services.